jttoivon/moder2/README.md

 `index.html` that can be viewed using a web browser.

-The first parameter to `to_html.py` should be a comma separated list of factor names, with as many factor names as there were seeds given to MODER.
-An exception to this rule is when all the seeds given to MODER are just different profiles of the same transcription factor.
+The first parameter to `to_html.py` should be a comma separated list of factor names, with as many factor names as there were seeds given to MODER2.
+An exception to this rule is when all the seeds given to MODER2 are just different profiles of the same transcription factor.
-Then, if the first parameter is, for example, 'TF', the report generator will automatically create profile names TFa,TFb,TFc, etc, for each seed given to MODER.
+Then, if the first parameter is, for example, 'TF', the report generator will automatically create profile names TFa,TFb,TFc, etc, for each seed given to MODER2.

 All the images in the html page are clickable and reveal more information.

 Computing pairwise huddinge distances
 =====================================

-This part is not closely related to MODER, but can be useful to cluster or otherwise visualize the set of k-mers of a data set.
+This part is not closely related to MODER2, but can be useful to cluster or otherwise visualize the set of k-mers of a data set.

 The program `all_pairs_huddinge` computes all pairwise huddinge distances for